Skip to content

 Terminal window

-peppy node add uvc_camera:0.1.0
+peppy node add uvc_camera:v1

 This is the shortest form of peppy node add.
 It works for any node provided by any repository listed in repositories.json5, including the default nodes_hub community repository.
-When several repositories provide the same name:tag, the resolution rule from repo refresh applies — the repository with the lower id wins.
+When several repositories provide the same name:tag, the resolution rule from repo refresh applies: the repository with the lower id wins.

-Two constraints apply to this source shape:
+One constraint applies to this source shape:

 • --ref is rejected.
 The git ref (if any) is pinned once in repositories.json5 when you register the repo, not per-add.